 Canyonlands National Park is a great place to view the night sky.
 The park has an informal reputation for its numerous opportunities for viewing the sky and stars.

-The most common portion of the site, nicknamed “Island on the sky”, offers amazing views of the sunrise on Mesa Arch.
+The most common portion of the site, nicknamed “Island on the Sky,” offers amazing views of the sunrise on Mesa Arch.
 There are also several viewpoints in the Dark Sky Park where you can soak up the sunshine.
 All angles offer amazing views.
-Make sure to bring water and sunscreen as the sun is almost very powerful during the day.
+Bring water and sunscreen as the sun is almost very powerful during the day.

 Canyonlands is also a great place to see the Milky Way at night.
 The best time to see it is during a summer night.